 But numbers alone don’t tell the whole story.
 To understand the breadth of issues a typical probate judge contends with in an average year at the end of this post I’ve provided a glossary with the official definition given for each of the categories listed in my chart.
 Finally, as a rough measure of the crushing case load your average big-city probate judge is saddled with in Florida, I took the total filing figures and divided them by the number of probate judges serving in each of those counties.

 So what’s it all mean?

-In Miami-Dade – on average – each judge took on 2,848 NEW cases in FY 2012-13, in Broward the figure was even higher at 3,105/judge, with Palm Beach scoring the lowest at 1,871/judge.
+In Miami-Dade – on average – each probate judge took on 3,069 NEW cases in FY 2013-14, in Broward the figure was even higher at 3,899/judge, with Palm Beach scoring the lowest at 1,950/judge.
 Keep in mind these figures don’t take into account each judge’s EXISTING case load or other administrative duties.
-These stat’s may be appropriate for uncontested proceedings, which likely represent 99% of the matters handled by a typical probate judge, but when it comes to that 1% of cases that are litigated, these same case-load numbers (confirmed by personal experience) make two points glaringly clear to me:
+These stat’s may be appropriate for uncontested proceedings, which represent the vast majority of the matters handled by a typical probate judge, but when it comes to that small % of estates that are litigated, these same case-load numbers (confirmed by personal experience) make two points glaringly clear to me: